Baloch people in Sindh

-According to census records of 2017, the total population of Sindh is 47.89 million.
-Around 15% of the Sindhis population has ethnically Baloch ancestry.
-Baloch tribes own large agricultural land and related businesses in Sindh.
-Majority Baloch tribe are landlord in Sindh.
+Settling in the region for centuries, Baloch tribes own large agricultural land and related businesses in Sindh, a large part of them being landlords in Sindh.

 Talpur dynasty

-The Talpur dynasty (Sindhi: تالپردور, Balochi: تالپرء اوبادگ) was a Sindhi speaking Baloch tribe settled in Sindh and Balochistan who ruled the region.
-The Talpurs were ethnically Baloch and Shia Muslims by faith.
+The Talpurs were a Sindhi-speaking Baluch tribe, and were descendants of Mir Sulaiman Kako Talpur, who had arrived in Sindh from Choti Bala in southern Punjab.

+They were Shia Muslims by faith.
 They ruled from 1783 until 1843, when they were defeated by the British at the Battle of Miani and Battle of Dubbo.
 The northern Khairpur branch of the Talpur dynasty however, continued to maintain a degree of sovereignty during British rule as the princely state of Khairpur.

 Its ruler joined the new Dominion of Pakistan in October 1947 as an autonomous region in Pakistan.

 History

+The Baloch holds a significant place in the history of Sindh.
+The Talpurs, originally a Baloch tribe, ruled Sindh from 1783 to 1843.
+A significant population in sindh have Baloch root about 4 million.

 It is believed that the Balochs migrated from Balochistan during the Little Ice Age.
 The Little Ice Age is conventionally defined as a period extending from the sixteenth to the nineteenth centuries, or alternatively, from about 1300 to about 1850.
 Although climatologists and historians working with local records no longer expect to agree on either the start or end dates of this period, which varied according to local conditions.

 According to Dr Akhtar Baloch of the University of Karachi, the climate of Balochistan was very cold and the region was uninhabitable during the winter so the Baloch people migrated in waves and settled in Sindh and Punjab.

 Language

-Baloch of Sindh mostly migrated from Balochistan to Sindh from 16th to 19th century.
-Majority of Baloch forgot their language, intermingle with other ethnicities and now speak Sindhi and Saraiki languages.
-Baloch of border districts of Balochistan speak a mixed dialect of Sindhi and Balochi.